NK Olimpija Ljubljana

-Nogometni klub Olimpija Ljubljana ([nɔɡɔˈméːtni ˈklúːp ɔˈlìːmpija ljubˈljàːna]; Olimpija Ljubljana Football Club), commonly referred to as Olimpija Ljubljana or simply Olimpija, is a professional football club, based in the city of Ljubljana, Slovenia.
-The club competes in the Slovenian PrvaLiga, the country's highest football division.
+Nogometni klub Olimpija Ljubljana ([nɔɡɔˈméːtni ˈklúːp ɔˈlìːmpija ljubˈljàːna]; Olimpija Ljubljana Football Club), commonly referred to as Olimpija Ljubljana or simply Olimpija, is a Slovenian professional football club based in Ljubljana that competes in the Slovenian PrvaLiga, the top division of the Slovenian football league system.
+They have won four Slovenian PrvaLiga titles and four Slovenian Cups.

-Founded on 2 March 2005, under the name NK Bežigrad, Olimpija began competing in the Slovenian fifth division during the 2005–06 season and managed to achieve promotion in four successive seasons, reaching the top division for the first time in 2009 after winning the 2008–09 Slovenian Second League.
+Founded on 2 March 2005 as NK Bežigrad, Olimpija began competing in the Slovenian fifth division during the 2005–06 season and managed to achieve promotion in four successive seasons, reaching the top division for the first time in 2009 after winning the 2008–09 Slovenian Second League.
 After seven years in the top division, Olimpija won their first major trophy when they were crowned champions in the 2015–16 season.
-They won another league title in the 2017–18 season; the same season, Olimpija also won the national cup, completing their first double.
+They won three more league titles in 2017–18, 2022–23 and 2024–25; in 2017–18, Olimpija also won the national cup for the first time, completing their first double.

 Initially, the club played at the Bežigrad Stadium and the ŽAK Stadium during the club's stay in the second division and during the first year in the top division.
 In 2010, they moved to the Stožice Stadium with a capacity of 16,038.

 Olimpija's nicknames are the "Green and Whites" (Zeleno-beli), referring to their primary colours, and "The Dragons" (Zmaji), referring to the dragon which is a symbol of Ljubljana and is represented on the city's coat of arms and on the club's crest.
+Their main rivals are NK Maribor, with whom they contest the Eternal derby.

 History

 Foundation

-Olimpija Ljubljana was founded on 2 March 2005 as NK Bežigrad, and was renamed NK Olimpija Bežigrad during their third season of existence.
+Olimpija Ljubljana was founded on 2 March 2005 as NK Bežigrad, and was renamed NK Olimpija Bežigrad during their third season.
 The club was renamed again to ŠD NK Olimpija Ljubljana on 3 March 2008 after being granted the rights by the administrative unit of the City Municipality of Ljubljana.
 The club regard themselves as the continuation of the four-times Slovenian Champions Olimpija, who went bankrupt and were dissolved following the 2004–05 season.
-Legally, Olimpija Ljubljana is distinct and separate club and treated as such by the Football Association of Slovenia.
+Legally, Olimpija Ljubljana is a distinct and separate club and treated as such by the Football Association of Slovenia.

-Because of their association with the dissolved club, Olimpija Ljubljana was criticised on numerous occasions by several media outlets in the country, which questioned the legitimacy of their actions and even the fact that the club has a year 1911 inscribed on their crest.
+Because of their association with the dissolved club, Olimpija Ljubljana was criticised on numerous occasions by several media outlets, which questioned the legitimacy of their actions and even the fact that the club has a year 1911 inscribed on their crest.
 They were also criticised by ND Ilirija 1911.
 In 2013, the Financial Administration of the Republic of Slovenia publicly disclosed the list of tax debtors in the country and among those was also NK Olimpija Ljubljana, with a tax debt between €100,000 and €300,000.
 The next day, Olimpija Ljubljana's officials made a public statement where they confirmed that the club in question (i.e. dissolved Olimpija) is a different legal entity and is not, by any means, connected with Olimpija Ljubljana which does not have any financial obligations to the state or any third parties.